Here are a few tips on how to make your profile powerful:

 - Pay attention to the layout: make sure to break the text into paragraphs, bullet points and easy-to-read sections.
 Make the relevant information crystal clear.

-Keep it current and accurate: Don’t copy and paste sections of your old resume or CV, fill this section in with what you have been doing lately, and what you'd like to be doing.
+Keep it current and accurate: Don’t copy and paste sections of your old resume or CV, fill this profile in with what you have been doing lately, and what you'd like to be doing.
 Always stick to what you can actually deliver.
-False statements and representations can lead to disappointment from the organizer, and may even raise future legal issues.
+False statements and representations can lead to disappointment from the organizer..

 - Showcase Through Media